Goldsucher/Favorite-Spotify-Playlists-Alfred-Workflow/README.md

 # Favorite-Spotify-Playlists-Alfred-Workflow

+## How to install
+1. download workflow-file from github
+2. double click to install

 ## How to use
 1. type s- to view the categories/moods.
 Select one or go on typing with category-letter (eg. s-c for "chill playlists")
 2. select playlist you want to hear